-I, , understand that according to the Margaret H .
-Rollins School of Nursing policy, which I have read and understand that this analysis.
-I understand that this analy - The purpose of this analysis is to det ermine the absenc e or presence of drugs and/o r alcohol.
-I consent freely and voluntarily to the hold harmless the School of Nursing liability whatsoever arising from this I also consent to the release of the reand I understand that in the event of and Beebe Health s request to furnish sult(s) of this analy care and its team members a my specimens, and the testi ysis to Beebe Healthcare and and agents from any ng of my specimens.
-I the School of Nursing, I understand that all information der School of Nursing and Beebe Health I released only to the I also understand that a documented of my specimens throughout this col - • identity and integrity Student Signature Date Witness Signature Date Specimen No
+I,, understand that according to the Margaret H. Rollins School of Nursing policy, which I have read and understand, I am required to submit a sample of my urine and/or blood for chemica analysis.
+I understand that this analysis will be conducted by a qualified testing laboratory.
+The purpose of this analysis is to dete rmine the absence e or presence of drugs and/or alcohol.
+I consent freely and voluntarily to the hold harmless the School of Nursing a liability whatsoever arising from this I also consent to the release of the res and I understand that in the event of a and Beebe Health request to furnish ult(s) of this analy care and its team members a my specimens and the testir ysis to Beebe Healthcare and nd agents from any ag of my specimens. the School of Nursing, I understand that all information deriv School of Nursing and Beebe Healtho • released only to the I also understand that a documented coof my specimens throughout this colle - • identity and integrity Student Signature Date Witness Signature Date Specimen No